oliver23484/gpt4AllCodeExp/TestCases.md

 You can call this function with any string you want, and it will return `True` or `False` depending on whether the string is the same as its reverse.

-## Now I trained the model on some code files and a file which checks whether a string is palindrome or not and asked the same query.
+## Now we trained the model on some code files and a file which checks whether a string is palindrome or not and asked the same query.
 Here is the response.

 > Question:
 write python code to check if a string and inverse of that string is same